NingannaG/security-Alarm/README.md

 ## Overview

-This project involves building a security alarm system for a mobile tower using Node.js, Express, MongoDB,Node-Cron and Socket.io for the backend, and ReactJS,Socket.io-client and Google Maps API for the frontend.The system generates sensor data randomly, and identify anomalies every 5 seconds and store data in MongoDB.
+This project involves building a security alarm system for a mobile tower using Node.js, Express, MongoDB,Node-Cron and Socket.io for the backend, and ReactJS,Socket.io-client and Google Maps API for the frontend.The IOT service generates sensor data randomly every X seconds, and post this data to backend service which identify anomalies and store data in MongoDB.
 The frontend displays alarms in real-time on a map and updates a data table with new sensor data

 ## Getting Started